ibm-cloud-docs/activity-tracker/archive.md

 {{site.data.keyword.attribute-definition-list}}

-# Archiving events to IBM Cloud Object Storage
+# Archiving events through the UI
 {: #archiving}

 You can archive events from an {{site.data.keyword.at_full_notm}} instance into a bucket in an {{site.data.keyword.cos_full_notm}} (COS) instance.